PriyaDarshini38/BOOK-A-DOCTOR-USING-MERN/README.md

 Technical Architecture
 This project follows a client-server model using the MERN stack.
 Below is a detailed overview of the technologies used:

+### Tech Stack

+->MongoDB: A NoSQL database for flexible and scalable data storage.

+->Express: A web application framework for building the backend server.

+->React: A JavaScript library for building the user interface with a component-based architecture.

+->Node.js: A JavaScript runtime for server-side programming.

+->Additional Tools: Axios for making HTTP requests, JWT for secure authentication, and CSS/Bootstrap for styling the user interface.

 ### Frontend:
 React: The user interface is built using React, making it highly responsive and interactive.
 Material UI & Bootstrap: These libraries ensure a modern and user-friendly UI.
 Axios: For making HTTP requests to the backend API, facilitating smooth communication between the front and back end.

 ### Backend:
 Node.js & Express.js: The backend uses Node.js to handle server-side logic and Express.js as a framework for routing and managing API requests.
 MongoDB: The database storing user profiles, doctor information, appointment data, etc. MongoDB ensures scalability and efficient data storage.